The 2016 Dallas Cowboys were very good for one major reason: Their running game was outstanding.

 Between them they have missed just three games in the last three years (All from Tyron Smith this year).
 With a competent quarterback behind them to keep the defense from overplaying the run, they have finished no lower than 3rd in rushing DVOA.
-In 2015 when there was a calamity of Matt Cassell, Brandon Weeden, and Kellen Moore back there they still managed to drag the ground game to 9th in DVOA.
+In 2015 when there was a calamity of Matt Cassel, Brandon Weeden, and Kellen Moore back there they still managed to drag the ground game to 9th in DVOA.

 In other words, they are very, very, VERY good at creating running lanes and moving defenders.

-I'm not saying that I could get 1,000 yards rushing behind them, but Lawrence Maroney is one of the worst running backs I've ever seen play in the NFL and I'm pretty sure that he could.
+I'm not saying that I could get 1,000 yards rushing behind them, but Laurence Maroney is one of the worst running backs I've ever seen play in the NFL and I'm pretty sure that he could.

 While continuity is king on the offensive line and they will have to fit a new left guard and right tackle in this year, one of those players is likely to be La'el Collins, who was last seen murdering Seahawks in 2015.